 Our impression of bacteria and viruses is that they are disease-causing organisms.
 We are often confused by the treatment of viruses with antibiotics.
-Bacteria are living organisms so we can use antibiotics to treat bacteria-causing disease.
+Bacteria are living organisms, so we can use antibiotics to treat bacteria-causing diseases.
 In contrast, viruses are often smaller than bacteria.
-Strictly speaking, they are not even a living thing.
+Strictly speaking, they are not even living things.
 They can only live and reproduce inside the cells.
-Without their host, viruses are not “living thing”.
+Without their host, viruses are not “living things.”

 I like the facial expression of this bacterium. 🙂

 The bacterium points out the difference between the virus and itself.
 The bacterium realizes that he/she is talking to a non-living thing.
 And the virus responds, “sigh.” lol